seb-jones/simple-ini-reader/README.md

 The source code for the command-line utility is located in [util](util/).
 See the README file in that folder for more infomation.

-## License
-This software is dual-licensed to the public domain and under the following
-license: you are granted a perpetual, irrevocable license to copy, modify, publish, and distribute this file as you see fit.

 ## Contact
 You can send feedback to [contact@sebj.co.uk](mailto:contact@sebj.co.uk)